5004-SEA-Fa24-Geeng/bg-arena-planner-jiaming2li/Report.md

 **4. What is the difference between a List and a Set in Java?
 When would you use one over the other?**
 List is ordered, indexed and allows duplicates.
 So when order, index and duplicate elements are necessary or important, list should be used.
 Set is unordered without duplicates and index.
-So when duplicate is not allowed and order and index does not matter, set can be used.
+So when duplicate is not allowed and order and index does not matter, set can be used.[^3]

 **5. In [GamesLoader.java](src/main/java/student/GamesLoader.java), we use a Map to help figure out the columns.
 What is a map?
 Why would we use a Map here?**
 A `Map` in Java is a collection that stores key-value pairs, where each key is unique, and it maps to a specific value.
-Using a `Map` can be helpful in scenarios where we need to associate a column identifier (the key) with a specific column of data (the value).
+Using a `Map` can be helpful in scenarios where we need to associate a column identifier (the key) with a specific column of data (the value).[^4]

 **6. [GameData.java](src/main/java/student/GameData.java) is actually an `enum` with special properties we added to help with column name mappings.
 What is an `enum` in Java?
 Why would we use it for this application?**
 Enum is a data type consisting a predefined set of named values.
 In this application, using enum can eliminate the risk of typos or inconsistencies when referring to column names throughout the application.
-Some enum constants are associated with additional properties and methods, keeping related logic and data together and makes the code more maintainable
+Some enum constants are associated with additional properties and methods, keeping related logic and data together and makes the code more maintainable.[^5]

 **7. Rewrite the following as an if else statement inside the empty code block.**
     ```java